Qu-Ack/testgdg/README.md

-Hello from GDG

-Hello from Sanskar

-hello from vipul
-Hi from Rahul (codingsenpi)
+Hello from GDG   Hello from Sanskar hello from vipul Hi from Rahul (codingsenpi) (issue resolved -dhiraj)